 Abstract

 Potato is an important food security crop and a major source of household income for smallholder farmers in Ethiopia.
-Potato (Solanum tuberosum L.) produces more nutritious food on less land with time, but the production in lowland areas is limited by the temperature.
-The production of potato at lowland areas demands to develop heat tolerant cultivars adaptable specific to high temperatures. thus, it is very important to evaluate such genotypes, which have high yield potential and are suitable to our local environmental conditions.
-A field experiment was conducted at Fafen Research Station, during 2021 and 2022, to evaluate the performance of fifty potato genotypes for plant, and tuber yield characters.
+Potato (Solanum tuberosum L.) produces more nutritious food on limited land with time, but the production in lowland areas is low due to the temperature constraints.
+The production of potatoes at lowland areas requires thedevelopment of heat-tolerant cultivars specific to high temperatures.
+Thus, it is very important to evaluate such genotypes, which have high yield potential and are suitable for local environmental conditions of Ethopia.
+A field experiment was conducted at Fafen Research Station, during 2021 and 2022, to evaluate the performance of fifty different potato plant genotypes for tuber yield characters.
 The experiment was laid out in a randomized complete block design with three replications.
 The genotypes and year showed highly significant difference for all the traits except flowering and days to maturity.
-The interaction between genotypes and years revealed significant differences in all the studied parameters except days flowering, maturity, plant vigor and plant height.
+The interaction between genotypes and years revealed significant differences in all the studied parameters except days to flowering, maturity, plant vigor and plant height.
 Genotype CIP312923.522 and CIP312906.575 produced more marketable tubers for category I and II (>80g and >30g tuber1) and total tuber yield than all other genotypes respectively.
 Thus, the genotypes are recommended to be promoted to variety verification trial in the coming year for further evaluation at on-farm and on-station in the study area and similar agro ecologies.

 Keywords: screening, heat tolerance, germplasm, potato, yield